WhosPix3l/ProLunchpodder-Minecraft-Pack/README.md

 To download, click on the green   ![code](https://raw.githubusercontent.com/WhosPix3l/ProLunchpodder-Minecraft-Pack/main/Image%20Resources/code.png)   button, and click on Download ZIP.

 ## Installation
 To install, un-ZIP the ZIP file you have downloaded.
 Copy the folder named '§aPro §rLaunchpadder §8§o(is gay)' to your resource packs folder.
-Open Minecraft 1.16.3, and add Clarity 32x below the overlay.
+Open Minecraft 1.16.3, and add Clarity 32x below the overlay/

 ![selected.png](https://raw.githubusercontent.com/WhosPix3l/ProLunchpodder-Minecraft-Pack/main/Image%20Resources/selected.png)